sohamgoswami0205/mirror_server_c/README.md

 Multiple clients can connect to the server from different machines and can request file/s as per the commands listed in section 2
-The server, the mirror and the client processes must run on different machines and must communicate using sockets only.
+The server, the mirror and the client processes must run on different machines and must communicate using sockets only.<br />
 Section 1 (Server)
     The server and an identical copy of the server called the mirror [see section 3] must both run before any of the client (s) run and both of them must wait for request/s